Brain-damaged French patient dies after doctors remove life support: Family

 REIMS, France: A French man at the centre of a bitter row over right-to-die legislation passed away in hospital on Thursday (Jul 11) more than a week after doctors removed his hydration and nutrition tubes, his family told AFP.

-"Vincent died at 8.24am this morning," his nephew Francois Lambert told AFP.
+"Vincent died at 8:24am (0624 GMT) this morning," his nephew Francois Lambert told AFP, expressing his "relief after years of suffering for everyone".

+"We were ready to let him go," he added, saying he had been notified about his uncle's death by the doctor treating him.

 The case rekindled a charged debate over France's right-to-die laws, which allow so-called "passive" euthanasia for severely ill or injured patients who are being kept alive artificially with no chance of recovery.

-In May, even Pope Francis got involved, tweeting that it was necessary to "always safeguard life, God's gift, from its beginning until its natural end".
+Even Pope Francis got involved, tweeting in May that it was necessary to "always safeguard life, God's gift, from its beginning until its natural end".

+Lambert's fate had sparked a years-long battle in the courts with his deeply-Catholic parents and two of his eight siblings, fighting to keep him alive.

+But his wife Rachel, his doctors, six other brothers and sisters and a nephew have fought for his right to die, arguing it was the more humane option.

-Lambert's wife Rachel, who is his legal guardian under French law, had said her husband made clear even before his accident that he would not want to be kept alive artificially, though this was never put in writing.
+Those close to him said Lambert had repeatedly made clear that he would not want to be kept alive artificially, though this was never put in writing.

-But his parents, devout Catholics who between them have nine children, had over the years successfully challenged five different attempts by doctors to halt his life-support.
+But over the years, his parents managed to successfully challenge five different attempts by doctors to halt his life-support.

 The last time they tried to do so was in May, but it was quickly overturned by a Paris appeals court.

-With their efforts spurned by the highest courts in France as well as by the European Court of Human Rights, Lambert's parents have threatened to file charges of "murder" when their son dies.
+With their efforts spurned by the highest courts in France as well as by the European Court of Human Rights, Lambert's parents on Friday filed suit for "murder" with prosecutors in Reims opening a preliminary inquiry.

-On Jul 1, his mother Viviane turned to the UN Human Rights Council in Geneva in a last-ditch plea for help.
+On Jul 1, his mother Viviane turned to the UN Human Rights Council in Geneva in a last-ditch plea for help, warning her son was about to "be euthanised because of his mental handicap".

-"Without your intervention, my son, Vincent Lambert, will be euthanised because of his mental handicap," she said.

-"He is in a state of minimal consciousness but he is not a vegetable."
+"He is in a state of minimal consciousness but he is not a vegetable," she told the council.

-But by Monday, the couple had accepted that the death of their son was now "unavoidable".
+But by Monday, just days after doctors removed his tubes, the couple had accepted that his death was now "unavoidable".

 "We have nowhere else to turn and now it's too late.
 Vincent is dying," they said in a statement through their lawyers sent to AFP, saying that his condition was now "medically irreversible".